bahorn/usb-ip-emu/README.md

 # USB Soulkiller

-Uses USB/IP to allow you to write emulate USB devices.
+Uses USB/IP to allow you to emulate / clone USB devices.
 Either custom or based off packet captures, for the purpose of reverse engineering or debugging.

-Very early stages, only emulation works right now, which limitations.
+Very early stages, only emulation works right now, with limitations.
 (Don't expect isochronous transfers, etc)

 Name is from the lore in Mike Pondsmith's Cyberpunk, where the SoulKiller is a